AnyChart/docs.anychart.com/Gantt_Chart/DataGrid_and_Timeline.md

 ### Expand/Collapse

 DataGrid supports hierarchical data representation, so if the data is complicated, the DataGrid will display expanded/collapsed icons next to each group header row.
-You are free to expand and collapse child groups to see more information.
+You are free to expand and collapse child groups to see more data.

-{sample :width 710 :height 210}GANTT\_Chart\_02{sample}
+{sample :width 710 :height 210}GANTT\_Chart\_08{sample}

 ### Columns